-Whilst there are definitely some general qualities you should look for in any pencil (good bonding, well mixed leads, grades that get progressively softer in an even manner) your choice will also come down to whether or not you prefer the look of a harder, lighter pencil or a softer, darker one.
-For a light pencil, I think you can’t beat the 9000.
-For a lovely mid-tone pencil I’d suggest the Mars Lumograph range.
-If you want a really dark soft pencil then the best one in my opinion – and if you can afford it – is Tombow’s ‘Mono 100’ range which is a fantastic Japanese import.
-Another good smooth and dark alternative is Conté à Paris’ ‘Graphite’ pencil range.
+Whilst there are definitely some general qualities you should look for in any pencil (good bonding of the lead to the casing, well mixed graphite, grades that get progressively softer in an even manner) your choice will also come down to whether you prefer a lighter range of tones, or a softer and darker effect.
+For a light pencil, I think you can’t beat the 9000 range.
+For a lovely mid-tone range I’d recommend the Mars Lumographs.
+If you want a really dark and very soft pencil then the best one in my opinion is Tombow’s Mono 100 range which is a pricey Japanese import and harder to find.
+A good smooth and very dark alternative is Conté à Paris’ Graphite range.

-This review of artists’ drawing pencils looks at them in more detail.
-Above all I’d recommend choosing a good quality professional pencil range because it will make such a difference to your drawing.
-If your budget is lower there’s a really excellent Czech pencil made by the Koh-i-Noor Hardtmuth company called the ‘Toisson d’Or’ range which is surprisingly inexpensive and won’t compromise on quality.
+This review of artists’ drawing pencils compares pencil brands in more detail.
+Above all I’d recommend choosing a good quality professional pencil range if you can, because a better made pencil will make such a difference to your drawing.
+If your budget is lower there’s a really excellent Czech range made by the Koh-i-Noor Hardtmuth company called Toisson d’Or, which is surprisingly inexpensive but doesn’t compromise on quality.

-Cotton has no lignins to begin with and so only cotton fibre paper can really be described as truly acid-free.
-‘Stonehenge’ paper is also buffered with calcium carbonate to create an alkali reserve against exposure to acids in the environment.
+Cotton has no lignins to begin with and so only cotton fibre paper can be described as truly acid-free.
 Since I sell portraits which my customers want to hand down to the next generation, this is really important to me.
-Cotton paper is also very strong and can take a great deal of erasing and layering.
+The Stonehenge paper is also buffered with calcium carbonate, to create an alkali reserve against exposure to acids in the environment that might cause it to start yellowing.
+As a cotton paper, it is also very strong and can take a great deal of erasing and layering.

 Battery operated sharpener

-My sharpener is an ‘Arpan’ sharpener made by Clarisworld.
-Jakar are a popular make sold by many art stores and even sell a sharpener with a mains plug, but I find my battery sharpener if powerful enough.
+Some sharpeners have three settings so you can sharpen your pencil to a shorter point if you want but still get the benefits of a smoothly shaved pencil casing.
+My sharpener is an Arpan made by Clarisworld.
+A company called Jakar make a number of popular models and they even sell a sharpener with a mains plug, but I find my battery sharpener quite powerful enough.

 Vinyl/ plastic eraser

-I use this Faber-Castell ‘Dust free’ eraser which is also free of phthalate plasticizers and which is the best hard eraser I’ve tried.
-Dust free erasers still leave bits of rubbings but these clump together in large chunks that you can easily brush away.
+I use this Faber-Castell ‘dust free’ eraser which is free of phthalate plasticizers, and is the most effective hard eraser I’ve found.
+Dust free erasers don’t produce that fine layer of vinyl dust that is difficult to sweep off your paper.
+They do still shed bits of rubbings, but these clump together in large chunks which you can easily brush away.

 Soft eraser pencil

-Once I’ve finished a drawing I clean all the white areas of my paper with a putty eraser to remove any smudges and then I spray it with fixative spray to prevent any of the pencil from rubbing off.
-These are designed to fix either graphite pencil or pastels and in my experience the best brand is Daler-Rowney’s ‘Perfix’ spray, closely followed by Winsor & Newton’s ‘Professional Fixative Spray.
+Once I’ve finished a drawing and cleaned around all the blank areas with my putty eraser, I then spray it with fixative spray to prevent any graphite from rubbing off.
+Although these sprays are designed for fixing pastel or chalk drawings they are suitable for graphite pencil and charcoal too.
+In my experience the best brand is Daler-Rowney’s Perfix Colourless Fixative, closely followed by Winsor & Newton’s Professional Fixative Spray.